Fahd-O/CSC-305-Group-12-Project-/ReadMe.md

 The project aimed to apply practical knowledge of **web programming technologies** to solve a real-world problem in financial and resource management within small cooperative groups or societies.

-Created and completed between ? and ?.
+Created and completed between 18th Nov 2021 and 22nd Feb 2022.

 ## Project Goals